MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 3. Add the timer service account to the **Term Store Administrators** box, and then select **Save**.

- **Configure hybrid SharePoint taxonomy using the Hybrid Configuration wizard**
+ **Configure hybrid SharePoint taxonomy using the Hybrid Configuration Wizard**

-The next step is to configure hybrid SharePoint taxonomy by running the Hybrid Configuration wizard in the SharePoint admin center.
+The next step is to configure hybrid SharePoint taxonomy by running the Hybrid Configuration Wizard in the SharePoint admin center.

  **To configure hybrid SharePoint taxonomy**